This is Part 1 of a two-part interview with I Theatre’s Artistic Director, Brian Seward. You can read Part 2 “Content & Creative Choices” here.

-In 2013, Brian and I Theatre have staged The Little Red Hen, Hey Little Mousedeer, ACE!
+In 2013, Brian and I Theatre had staged The Little Red Hen, Hey Little Mousedeer, ACE!
 Festival Lite which featured a double-bill of The Magic Porridge Pot and The Enormous Turnip, and Grimm’s Fairy Tales.

 Never content with resting on their laurels, I Theatre is set to expand their horizons beyond Singapore’s shores in 2014 when they take their production to Kuala Lumpur.
 They are also in negotiations to bring a children’s theatre production to Japan, Hong Kong and Korea.

 GIVEAWAY ALERT: Stand to win tickets to Ocean Park Hong Kong